antonmedv/monkberry/README.md

 ### Pool

-If you have big application with a lot of template within, it may be a problem what two templates have same names.
+If you have a big application with a lot of templates within, two templates with the same name can cause a problem.

 To solve this problem create a "pool of templates":